๐ŸชขIntro to Polymer Science

 Antistatic Agents

-• Migratory antistatics (like glycerol esters) bloom to the surface and attract atmospheric moisture to create a conductive layer
+• Migratory antistatics (like glycerol esters) bloom to the surface over time and attract atmospheric moisture, creating a thin conductive layer.
+These are effective but can be wiped away or depleted

-• Permanent antistatics (like carbon black or conductive polymers) provide long-term protection for electronic packaging where ESD damage is critical
+• Permanent antistatics (like carbon black or conductive polymers) are compounded into the bulk and provide long-term protection.
+These are essential for electronic packaging where ESD damage is a serious risk

 Safety and Aesthetic Additives

 These additives address regulatory requirements and consumer expectations beyond basic mechanical performance.
-The concept is that commercial polymers must meet safety standards and aesthetic specifications that pure polymers cannot achieve alone.
+Commercial polymers must meet safety standards and aesthetic specifications that pure polymers cannot achieve alone.

 Flame Retardants